alxmedium/alxmedium/README.md

-# AMedium
+# alxmedium

-AMedium is a clone of Medium.
+alxmedium is a clone of Medium.

 ## Requirements